rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v1/api-operations/methods/get-list-included-or-excluded-files-in-a-restore-configuration-v1.0-tenant-id-restore-files-restoreid.rst

-**Example List included or excluded files in a restore configuration: JSON request**
+**Example: List included or excluded files in a restore configuration JSON request**

 .. code::